sujunhao/_rHAT/README.md

 -------

-The rHAT program has two different parts.The first part is create_RHT.
-The second part is run_rHAT.
+The rHAT program has two different parts.The first part is `create_RHT`.
+The second part is `run_rHAT`.

-The first part create_RHT is aimed to use a DNA array to create an RHT table.
+The first part create_RHT is aimed to use a reference DNA array to create an RHT table.
-The second part run_rHAT is for using an RHT table to run rHAT process.
+The second part run_rHAT is for using the RHT table and a read to run rHAT process.

 To run rHAT should set the pointerlistlen length and window length.
 They are store in PointerListLen(size_t [11]) and WindowListLen(size_t [2048])